JaimeFlorian27/usdinspect/README.md

-# usd-inspect
+# usdinspect

-**usd-inspect** is a command-line interface (CLI) tool designed to replicate the inspection functionality of **usdview** using **Textual**, a Python library for creating terminal-based user interfaces.
+**usdinspect** is a command-line interface (CLI) tool designed to replicate the inspection functionality of **usdview** using **Textual**, a Python library for creating terminal-based user interfaces.
 This tool allows users to explore USD (Universal Scene Description) files, providing a lightweight, accessible alternative to usdview with a focus on terminal usage.

+> [!WARNING]
+> This repository is in active development.
+Expect frequent breaking changes.

 ## Features